OpenZeppelin/relayer-plugin-launchtube/README.md

 pnpm format
 ```

-## Creating a Plugin

-To create a plugin for OpenZeppelin Relayer, write a TypeScript function that follows the plugin structure and declare it in your configuration file.
-For detailed information about writing plugins, see the [OpenZeppelin Relayer Plugins documentation](https://docs.openzeppelin.com/relayer/1.0.x/plugins).

 ## Overview

 Launchtube accepts Soroban operations and handles all the complexity of getting them on-chain:

 - Automatic fee bumping using a dedicated fund account
 - Sequence number management with a pool of sequence accounts
 - Transaction simulation and rebuilding